xTriixrx/satpy-scrapy/README.md

 satpy-scraper is a modular, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
 All satellites except the ELEKTRO-L2 satellite utilize HTTP/HTTPS Tor requests while the ELEKTRO-L2 satellite provides a direct FTP server connection to download images.

-The --images= and --tor-password= arguments should not be used for the ELEKTRO-L2 satellite and the --day= and --utcrange= arguments should only be used for the ELEKTRO-L2 satellite.
+The --images= and --tor-password= arguments should not be used for the ELEKTRO-L2 satellite, the --utcrange= argument should only be used for the ELEKTRO-L2 satellite and the FENGYUN-4A satellite, and the --day= argument should only be used for the ELEKTRO-L2 satellite.
 Here are some sample commands for this program:

  * python3 satpy-scrapy.py -e --tor-password="password"
  * python3 satpy-scrapy.py -w --tor-password="password"
  * python3 satpy-scrapy.py -m --tor-password="password"
  * python3 satpy-scrapy.py -k --utcrange="0000-2300"
+ * python3 satpy-scrapy.py -f4a --tor-password="password"
  * python3 satpy-scrapy.py -k --day="25" --utcrange="0000-2300"
  * python3 satpy-scrapy.py -e --images="GeoColor" --tor-password="password"
+ * python3 satpy-scrapy.py -f4a --utcrange="0000-2300" --tor-password="password"
  * python3 satpy-scrapy.py -w --images="\"Derived Motion Winds\"" --tor-password="password"
  * python3 satpy-scrapy.py -e --images=\"GeoColor \"Derived Motion Winds\"" --tor-password="password"
  * python3 satpy-scrapy.py -m --images="\"Natural Color\" \"GeoColor\"" --tor-password="password"